 In vertebrates, one of the primary steps during organogenesis is the formation of the neural system.
 The ectoderm forms epithelial cells and tissues, and neuronal tissues.
 During the formation of the neural system, special signaling molecules called growth factors signal some cells at the edge of the ectoderm to become epidermis cells.
 The remaining cells in the center form the neural plate.
 If the signaling by growth factors were disrupted, then the entire ectoderm would differentiate into neural tissue.

 The neural plate undergoes a series of cell movements where it rolls up and forms a tube called the neural tube, as illustrated in Figure 43.28.
 In further development, the neural tube will give rise to the brain and the spinal cord.

 The mesoderm that lies on either side of the vertebrate neural tube will develop into the various connective tissues of the animal body.
 A spatial pattern of gene expression reorganizes the mesoderm into groups of cells called somites with spaces between them.
-The somites, illustrated in Figure 43.29 will further develop into the ribs, lungs, and segmental (spine) muscle.
+The somites illustrated in Figure 43.29 will further develop into the cells that form the vertebrae and ribs, the dermis of the dorsal skin, the skeletal muscles of the back, and the skeletal muscles of the body wall and limbs.
 The mesoderm also forms a structure called the notochord, which is rod-shaped and forms the central axis of the animal body.

 Vertebrate Axis Formation